SEARCH

 Accessibility

 Digitally preserving your assets can bring new life to your collection, but you can only use your assets if you can easily find what you need, when you need it.
+Sharing digital assets, even legacy media, should be nearly effortless.
 We recommend you include digital copies of your legacy media and associated information in your digital media asset management system, so your team won't be doing the digital equivalent of rummaging through unlabeled boxes when you need that perfect shot of your founder or a significant company milestone from twenty years ago.

 Usability

 The goal is to get as perfect a copy of the original media as possible.
 (In some cases, this will be the last copy that may ever be made from old formats.)
-Generally, it’s recommended that you create at least three copies: a high-quality, “perfect” copy for future use; a smaller, viewable copy or proxy version for accessibility and easy viewing; and a long-term storage copy for deep archive, to be used only if something happens to the original.
+Generally, it’s recommended that you create at least three copies of your digitized content: a high-quality, “perfect” copy for future use; a smaller, viewable copy or proxy version for accessibility and easy viewing; and a long-term storage copy for deep archive, to be used only if something happens to the original.

 The Process